 What is Wellthoughts?

-According to the World Health Organization, “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
-On the other hand, wellness is the “active process of becoming aware of and making choices toward a healthy and fulfilling life.”
-Wellthoughts is a research blog dedicated to informing readers of the newest trends in alternative medicine, the mind-body connection and generally uncommon healing practices – because health isn’t just for doctors anymore.
-We combine news, science, and opinion to identify the most powerful ways you can heal your body and be your best self.
-We believe that wellness is more than being free from illness, but rather a dynamic process that promotes growth and change.
+According to the World Health Organization, “Health is a state of complete physical, mental and social well-being.”
+Wellness, however, is defined as the “active process of becoming aware of and making choices toward a healthy and fulfilling life.”
+We believe that wellness is a journey of growth and change, which is why we started Wellthoughts – to inspire and support those who have made the decision to embark on this journey.
+Wellthoughts is a research blog dedicated to informing readers of a science-backed 360-degree approach to wellness that integrates the physical, mental, emotional, and environmental aspects of well-being together.
+We combine research, opinions, and news to identify the most powerful ways you can heal your body and be your best self.
 In the words of Thomas Edison, we too believe that “doctors of the future will no longer treat the human frame with drugs, but rather will cure and prevent disease with nutrition.”
-Our mission in creating wellthoughts is to challenge the way we think of wellness, discover how we can restore balance between our bodies and minds, and empower people to become advocates of their own health.
+Our mission in creating Wellthoughts is to challenge the way we think of wellness, discover how we can restore balance between our bodies and minds, and empower people to become advocates of their own health.

 MEET THE TEAM

 Drew Piispanen is a 2018 Babson College graduate with a concentration in Business Analytics and Information Technology Management.
-He served as a student consultant for Clarkston Consulting in the consumer health sector and has managed marketing efforts for a metal fabrication distribution company.
-Currently, he works for Skipping Stone, Inc. as a Data Analyst Consultant.
-He is passionate about health, technology, neurology, and the modern integration between these 3 sectors.
+He served as a student consultant for Clarkston Consulting in the consumer health sector, and is passionate about health, technology, neurology, and the integration among the three.